On the asymptotic behavior of the spectral gap for discrete Schr\"odinger operators: Main results I: General Case

 In this section, we study properties of the sequence

-and prove a conjecture regarding its limiting behavior as put forward in \cite{KY}.
+and prove a conjecture regarding its limiting behavior as put forward in \cite{KY} (additional results will be provided in Section~\ref{SectionMainResultsII}).
 By doing this and by considering potentials of compact support, we also generalize the main result of \cite{KY} -- both -- in terms of convergence speed and applicability to a broader class of potentials: more explicitly, we will show that

-for all $\eta < 1$, as soon as the external potential is not the zero potential.
-Here, one should recall that $ \lim_{k \rightarrow \infty}\left(|V_k|^{2} \cdot \Gamma(V_k, \boldsymbol \alpha)\right)=\pi^2$ for $\boldsymbol \alpha=0$; compare with \cite{KY}.
+for all $0 \leq \eta < 1$, as soon as the external potential is not the zero potential.
+Here, one should recall that $ \lim_{k \rightarrow \infty}\left(|V_k|^{2} \cdot \Gamma(V_k, \boldsymbol \alpha)\right)=\pi^2$ for $\boldsymbol \alpha= \boldsymbol 0$; compare with \cite{KY}.
 In other words, as soon as there is a non-vanishing external potential of compact support, the spectral gap converges strictly faster to zero than in the absence of any potential.
 This might be surprising at first, since the potential is supported on a smaller and smaller fraction of the configuration space in the limit of infinite volume.
+Consequently, this is a rather remarkable spectral effect.